 FAGE has reviewed its key performance indicators in light of the introduction of the Modern Slavery Act 2015.
 FAGE has set up management review meetings to evaluate company’s performance objectives.

 No activities were considered to be at high risk of slavery or human trafficking this financial year.

-FAGE will require its [Procurement, Technical Compliance and HR] staff to complete training on modern slavery.
-This is planned to take place by the end of 2018.
+FAGE has trained its [Procurement, Technical Compliance and HR] staff on modern slavery.

-- the avoidance of using labour engaged on unrealistically low wages or wages below a country's national minimum wage or providing products by an unrealistic deadline;
+• the avoidance of using labor engaged on unrealistically low wages or wages below a country's national minimum wage or providing products by an unrealistic deadline;

-- the messages, business incentives or guidance we communicate to our suppliers and other business partners and contractors to implement anti-slavery policies; and
+• messages, business incentives or guidance we communicate to our suppliers and other business partners and contractors to implement anti-slavery policies;